monsonite/MINT-Documentation/Chapter_3.md

 The numbers are being displayed in HEX.

 We can also print out the values on the stack in HEX.
-For this we use the COMMA command.
+For this we use the `,` command.
 It works similarly to the DOT command but expresses the top member on the stack as a 4 digit HEX number.

 Type five COMMAS followed by _ENTER_